Is Mercari Legit? Safety Review and Scam Prevention (2026)

 Mercari U.S. charges sellers a 10 percent selling fee plus a payment-processing fee of 2.9 percent + $0.50 per transaction, effective since the November 2024 fee update.
 Buyers pay shipping unless the seller absorbs it.

 On a $50 sale: $5.00 + $1.45 + $0.50 = $6.95 in fees, leaving $43.05 before shipping.
-According to a Wirecutter analysis of resale platforms, Mercari’s fee stack is competitive with Poshmark for low-priced clothing and lower than eBay’s 13.25 percent default for most consumer-electronics categories.
+Mercari’s fee stack stays competitive with Poshmark for low-priced clothing. eBay’s selling fees page states that its standard final value fee runs 13.25 percent for most consumer-electronics categories, so Mercari comes out lower there.

 No listing fees, no monthly subscriptions, no relisting fees.
 The economics work best between $15 and $100.